habemus/habemus-project-server/README.md

 Any APIs that work with resources without internal permissions definition may use the project permissions in order to check whether a user is granted (or not) access.

+# Contributing

+As with any other server side habemus module, this is a microservice and should be developed in isolation from other microservices.
+All development process should be independent from other modules and all tests should use mocks intensively.

+The environment variables that need to be set to run the tests are:
+- TEST_GCP_KEY_FILENAME:
+  path to the key filename of GCP that has enough permissions for writing and updating objects in GCS (Google Cloud Storage)
+- TEST_GCP_PROJECT_ID
+  id of the GCP project used for tests
+- TEST_GCP_BUCKET
+  name of the bucket to be used for tests

+After setting these environment variables, run `gulp test` to check that all tests pass prior to any development.

+In case any tests fail, those tests MUST be verified prior to development start.

+Test coverage is calculated only for controllers and models.
+These should remain ideally around 80%.
+70% minimum.